liangzifei/MRH-Net/Output/readme.md

 ```
 MRH_myelin_outputShiever.zip is the reconstructed 3d virtual sheiver subject from MRH_myelin.
 ```
-# Examples of voxel-wise vitual histology from MRH_autofluo in our paper
+# Examples of voxel-wise vitual histology from MRH_autofluo(MRH_testing.mlx output) in our paper
 ```
 /Output/YPred_audo.mat
 ```